ixc7/shell/README.md

 repl - creates a shell file and saves to current directory
 newgrounds-dl - download and play flash files from newgrounds.com
 interactive-buddy - a flash game
-pip-update-all - updates all outdated python scripts timer - small infobar to display command/time stats
+pip-update-all - updates all outdated python scripts
+timer - small infobar to display command/time stats
 colortest - print colors in the terminal
+godmong - mongod wrapper util

 ...